 This specification defines the DOCSIS 3.1 interface.
-Prior generations of DOCSIS were commonly referred to as DOCSIS 1.0, 1.1, 2.0 and 3.0.
-DOCSIS 3.1 is backward-compatible with equipment built to the previous specifications with the optional exception for handling DOCSIS 1.0 CMs.
-DOCSIS 3.1-compliant CMs interoperate seamlessly with DOCSIS 3.0, DOCSIS 2.0, DOCSIS 1.1, and may optionally support DOCSIS 1.0 CMTSs.
-DOCSIS 3.1-compliant CMTSs seamlessly support DOCSIS 3.0, DOCSIS 2.0, DOCSIS 1.1, and DOCSIS 1.0 CMs.
+Prior generations of DOCSIS were commonly referred to as the DOCSIS 1.0, 1.1, 2.0 and 3.0 interfaces.
+DOCSIS 3.1 is backward-compatible with some equipment built to the previous specifications.
+DOCSIS 3.1-compliant CMs interoperate seamlessly with DOCSIS 3.1 and DOCSIS 3.0, CMTSs.
+DOCSIS 3.1-compliant CMTSs seamlessly support DOCSIS 3.0, DOCSIS 2.0, and DOCSIS 1.1 CMs.
 Refer to Annex G of [DOCSIS MULPIv3.1] for general DOCSIS interoperability requirements.

-Refer to Annex D for BPI/BPI+ compatibility requirements.
+Refer to Annex A for BPI+ compatibility requirements.